Cost of Admission: $5 (children under 12 are free)

 Why is there an admission fee this year?

 Veg Fest was for many years a labour of love, but is now the actual job of its organizer (who co-organized it for free for four years)!
 An admission fee was required in order to ensure that the event is sustainable, and has someone to organize it.
-It’s a pile of work!
+It’s a pile of work – about 1,000 hours for the primary organizer alone!
 And we think $5 is a pretty nominal fee.

 Meet the Ottawa Veg Fest Team